-I entered the Golden Gate Valley library late in the afternoon.
-The sun was setting over the ocean and casting the city in a dark orange glow.
-The library wasn’t the closest to Victoria’s home, but it had been close to where I lived with Mom and Dad all those years ago.
-When I was little Mom and I would go to the story times then go out for ice cream after school before Dad got home.
-It was painted white and decorated in bands across the top.
-There were lion heads, roses, and a ton of what I always insisted looked like salad leaves.
-They were carved into the exterior of the building, Mom would tell me it looked like the ancient churches in France and Italy.
+I entered the Golden Gate Valley Library at noon.
+It wasn’t the closest to Victoria’s home, but it had been close to where I lived with Mom and Dad all those years ago.
+When I was little Mom and I would go to the storytimes then go out for ice cream after school before Dad got home.

 I settled down at one of the tables.
-I had been given a research project by my biology teacher before leaving for the summer.
+I had been working on a research project my biology teacher had assigned before leaving for the summer.
 He’d wanted me to look into vaccines, how the right dose of the illness could make someone immune to it later.
 I pulled out my notebook and my laptop.
-I didn’t need to come to the library to get the work done, I could do it at home, but tonight Pam had invited her friends for a sleepover and there was no way I could anything done with twelve year old girls shrieking all night.
+I didn’t need to come to the library to get the work done, I could do it at home, but today Pam had invited her friends for a sleepover and there was no way I could anything done with twelve-year-old girls shrieking all afternoon.

-“ That is great thanks,” she nodded and moved off quickly.
+She nodded and moved off quickly.
 I scanned through the books slowly.
-There was a lot of interesting looking books, but I only chose three.
+There was a lot of interesting-looking ones, but I only chose three.
 I took them to the take-out desk and used my new card.
 The women smiled again.

 The next one, the laughing one, had the same hair, curlier perhaps.
 She tipped her head to one side gazing at my laptop and notebook curiously.
 Her black eyes caught the light and glimmered.
 She smiled baring straight white teeth.
 Her clothes were flashy, bright pink skirt and a vivid green shirt that was cut low on her white chest.
 She wore a small pair of green shoes and big pink earrings.
 She looked like an assembly of highlights.